Certification of Entities in Charge of Maintenance in Great Britain

-This page summarises the approach to the certification of entities in charge of maintenance (ECM) in Great Britain, as a result of recent changes to European legislation, including possible scenarios in the event of a no-deal Brexit.
+This page summarises the approach to the certification of entities in charge of maintenance in Great Britain.
+It considers recent changes to European legislation and includes possible scenarios in the event of a no-deal Brexit.

 What is an entity in charge of maintenance?

 An entity in charge of maintenance (ECM) is defined in the Railways and Other Guided Transport Systems (Safety) Regulations 2006 (as amended) (ROGS).
 The Office of Rail and Road (ORR) guide to ROGS describes an ECM as ‘any person or organisation that is responsible for the safe maintenance of a vehicle and is registered as an ECM in the national vehicle register.
 This can include people or organisations such as [railway] undertakings, infrastructure managers, a keeper or a maintenance organisation.’

 What is happening now?

 Under regulation 18A of ROGS an ECM must have a maintenance system in place to ensure that a vehicle for which is it responsible is safe to run on the mainline railway.
 Under the maintenance system, the vehicle is maintained in accordance with:

 - applicable Technical Specifications for Interoperability.